 For retailers, inventory planning matters.
 Inventory is your largest asset and has the greatest impact on your business cash flow.
 If you plan your inventory well, you can reduce your overhead costs and increase cash flow.

 Cash flow sitting in old or out-of-season inventory is money that could be better used elsewhere.
 Lean retailers that don’t carry a lot of excess stock have more flexibility to introduce new products more quickly.
-This is particularly true in industries such as grocery where products are perishable or fashion where products can be trendy.
+This is particularly true in industries such as grocery where products are perishable or fashion where products can be seasonal.
 All products lose value over time but in these sectors, products have shorter life cycles and a shorter lifespan, meaning they lose their value faster.
 And so, maintaining unnecessarily high stock levels means an increased chance of getting stuck with products that require deep discounting to free up your cash flow.
 Consider this the next time your suppliers offer you better prices to buy a larger volume of product.

 It is important to remember, keeping your inventory lean doesn’t mean maintaining low stock levels.
 If stock levels are not properly aligned to your sales demand and kept too low, you will constantly have out-of-stock products.
 You want to avoid stockouts as they are costly to retailers not only because of lost sales, but because of wasted marketing efforts and lost customer goodwill.